fkarg/fkarg.github.io/drafts/goalboss.md

 - [ ] test-read actual rendered text
 - [ ] checked how it looks like on mobile
 - [ ] scheduled publication / linked in [books][books]
+- [ ] checked if linked in prior/upcoming posts
 - [ ] removed this comment

 Footnote<sup>[1](#footnote1)</sup> among text.